How to Boost your Personal Kanban with “Getting Things Done” and Automation

 My first automation activities aimed to collect new tasks.
 Let me briefly show you some examples of how I automated almost all the tasks-collection:

 Catch all the ideas

 Whenever I’m on the go and an idea or a task snaps into my mind I just ask Siri to remind me of that idea.
-Siri adds this idea to my iOS reminders and the reminders get fetched by IFTTT and converted into an email which gets sent to my inbox.
+Siri adds this idea to my iOS reminders and the reminders get fetched by IFTTT and converted into an email that gets sent to my inbox.
 Every new item in my inbox is then transferred to my LeanKit input queue using Zapier.
 The same happens with todo list entries added by Amazon echo when I’m at home.

 Using the Do Note App from IFTTT I can quickly collect any idea that comes to my mind right from the lock screen whenever I don’t want to talk to Siri.

 To avoid a flooded email inbox, I automated the deletion of emails as well.
 Whenever a task that originated from an email moves on my Personal Kanban board to ‘done’, that email gets deleted in my inbox as well.
 This again is done by Zapier.

 Want to read something on the web later?

 I similarly handle this, whenever I browse through the web and I find an article that seems to be worth reading.
 Using Zapier I simply push the URL to my LeanKit input queue.

 Feel free to take time and dive deeper into the possibilities of IFTTT and Zapier.
 It’s impossible to cover all the crazy ‘recipes’ to automate your everyday life in one article.
 However, I can assure you that it’s working perfectly for me.
 Due to automation, I use my Personal Kanban board as my single source of work.